gajus/babel-plugin-react-css-modules/README.md

 1. Builds index of all stylesheet imports per file.
 1. Uses [postcss](https://github.com/postcss/postcss) to parse the matching CSS files.
 1. Iterates through all [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) element declarations.
+1. Parses the `styleName` attribute value into anonymous and named CSS module references.
-1. Uses the `styleName` value to resolve the generated CSS class name of the CSS module.
+1. Finds the CSS class name matching the CSS module reference:
   * If `styleName` value is a string literal, generates a string literal value.
   * If `styleName` value is a [`jSXExpressionContainer`](https://github.com/babel/babel/tree/master/packages/babel-types#jsxexpressioncontainer), uses a helper function ([`getClassName`](./src/getClassName.js)) to construct the `className` value at the runtime.
 1. Removes the `styleName` attribute from the element.
-1. Appends the resulting `className` to the existing `className` value (or creates `className` attribute if one does not exist).
+1. Appends the resulting `className` to the existing `className` value (creates `className` attribute if one does not exist).

 ## Configuration